-&lt;sup>1 For the purpose of the Guidelines, in relation to a Labuan takaful operator of a branch status; the Board shall refer to the parent company, regional office or head office overseeing the management of the branch Labuan takaful operator.
+1 For the purpose of this Guidelines, in relation to a Labuan takaful operator of a branch status; the Board shall refer to the Board of the parent company, regional office or head office overseeing the management of the branch Labuan takaful operator.

-&lt;sup>2 Subject to completion of technical subjects relating to the general insurance liabilities or reserving as required under any of the actuarial professional bodies under paragraph 7.2(i) (a) to (e).
+2 Subject to completion of technical subjects relating to the general insurance liabilities or reserving as required under any of the actuarial professional bodies under paragraph 7.2 (a) to (e).